-Menu About Aburasoba Gift Cards Contact Blog Order Online
+Menu About Aburasoba Gift Cards Contact Blog Order Delivery & Pickup

 Tokyo's brothless noodle — bold, intense, and unlike anything you've had before